Real Estate Title Insurance

 The title insurance industry pays about 4% of its collected premiums in claims, compared to a 75% payout for auto insurance.
 It is argued that a good deal of the premium is used for research to prevent later losses.
 But considering that much of this research is stored in online databases, how much can it cost, really?
 Even the premiums for boiler insurance, where part of the premium is spent for onsite inspections and risk analysis, pays out 25%.

-Most consumers get taken because they usually don't choose the title insurance company — they are usually chosen by the mortgage provider or the real estate agent.
+Most consumers get taken because they usually don't choose the title insurance company — insurers are usually chosen by the mortgage provider or the real estate agent.
 Naturally, the title insurance companies market heavily to them, but since they're not the actual buyers, the price will usually not be a consideration in the selection.

 Iowa is the only state that does not allow the sale of title insurance.
 Iowa has a state-run Title Guaranty Program that costs the home buyer just $385 for up to $500,000 of coverage—$110 for the coverage, $150 for an abstractor who does the research, and $125 for a review by a lawyer.